isaiah658/ff_magic_staffs/readme.md

 | ---------------- | ------------------ | ------------------ |
 | ---------------- | **group:stick** | --------------------  |
 | **group:stick**  | --------------- | ------------------- |

+## Changelog
+Version 1.0.1
+  - Fixes the staff of structure from placing more blocks than what the player has in their inventory

+Version 1.0.0
+  - Initial release